MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

     > [!NOTE]
     > - Automated task suggestions are available only in collaboration spaces that are created using the account team or deal room template in Microsoft Teams.
 They are not available in all Teams channels.
     > - Task suggestions are displayed only in the Standard channel and not in the private channel or shared channel.
-    > - Task suggestions are shown only for the collaboration spaces that are created after March 2024 and not for the existing collaboration spaces.
+    > - Task suggestions are shown only for the collaboration spaces that are created after April 15, 2024 and not for the existing collaboration spaces.

 - **Task creation and assignment**: Sales team members can select all or some of the suggested tasks and create them as Planner tasks.
 They can also assign the tasks to themselves or to other channel members.
 If required, they can update the task title, owner, and due date.
 Preview of the task is shown to the user creating the task.